wp-plugins/daves-wordpress-live-search/readme.txt

 This functionality requires Javascript, but the search box still works normally if Javascript is not available.

-This plugin is compatible with the xLanguage plugin for internationalization (i18n) of search results.
+This plugin is compatible with the [xLanguage](http://wordpress.org/extend/plugins/xlanguage/) plugin for internationalization (i18n) of search results.
+This plugin uses WordPress's built-in search which searches against all languages, but results are displayed in the current language.

-Versions 1.15 and higher of this plugin can recognize when they are being used with [WP e-Commerce](http://getshopped.org/) and offer an option to search store products instead of posts/pages.
+This plugin can recognize when it's being used with [WP e-Commerce](http://getshopped.org/) and offer an option to search store products instead of posts/pages.

 NOTE: Dave's WordPress Live Search requires PHP 5.0 or higher.